paulodamian/frontTest/README.md

 # FrontTest

-I have used basic styles for the application due I am not a designer, but I could implement any given design on any application/page.
+I have used basic styles for the application due I am not a designer, but I can implement any given design on any application/page.

 ## Project setup
 ```